adarshsingh58/Coding-Conundrums/src/com/pattern/questions/Guide.md

 Dynamic Programming (DP):

 Why?
-Problems often have "optimal substructure" (optimal solution can be constructed from optimal solutions of subproblems) and "overlapping subproblems" (the same subproblems are solved multiple times).
+Problems often have "optimal substructure" (optimal buildingBridges can be constructed from optimal solutions of subproblems) and "overlapping subproblems" (the same subproblems are solved multiple times).
 DP stores results of subproblems to avoid recomputation.

 Use Cases: Maximum subarray sum (Kadane's algorithm), Longest Increasing Subsequence, Longest Common Subsequence/Substring, Edit Distance, Coin Change problems, Knapsack problems, distinct ways to reach a point/score.